Opened 10 years ago

 IRQ Level = 47 PCI Pin = NONE Flg = EXCLUSIVE ACPI Interface

-Build Level Display Facility Version 6.12.675 Sep 25 2001 (C) Copyright IBM Corporation 1993-2001 Signature: @#Netlabs:1.09.06#@##1## 19 Sep 2013 16:05:58 DAZAR1 ::::06::@@Universal Audio MMPM/2 Driver for eComStation Vendor: Netlabs Revision: 1.09.06 Date/Time?: 19 Sep 2013 16:05:58 Build Machine: DAZAR1 File Version: 1.9.6 Description: Universal Audio MMPM/2 Driver for eComStation
+Build Level Display Facility Version 6.12.675 Sep 25 2001 (C) Copyright IBM Corporation 1993-2001 Signature: @#Netlabs:1.09.06#@##1## 19 Sep 2013 16:05:58 DAZAR1 ::::06::@@Universal Audio MMPM/2 Driver for eComStation Vendor: Netlabs Revision: 1.09.06 Date/Time: 19 Sep 2013 16:05:58 Build Machine: DAZAR1 File Version: 1.9.6 Description: Universal Audio MMPM/2 Driver for eComStation

-Build Level Display Facility Version 6.12.675 Sep 25 2001 (C) Copyright IBM Corporation 1993-2001 Signature: @#Netlabs:2.02.01#@##1## 23 Sep 2013 09:37:47 DAZAR1 :1.0.24:::01::BETA@@Universal Audio Driver for OS/2 and eComStation (KEE) Vendor: Netlabs Revision: 2.02.01 Date/Time?: 23 Sep 2013 09:37:47 Build Machine: DAZAR1 ASD Feature ID: 1.0.24 FixPak?
-Version: BETA File Version: 2.2.1 Description: Universal Audio Driver for OS/2 and eComStation (KEE)
+Build Level Display Facility Version 6.12.675 Sep 25 2001 (C) Copyright IBM Corporation 1993-2001 Signature: @#Netlabs:2.02.01#@##1## 23 Sep 2013 09:37:47 DAZAR1 :1.0.24:::01::BETA@@Universal Audio Driver for OS/2 and eComStation (KEE) Vendor: Netlabs Revision: 2.02.01 Date/Time: 23 Sep 2013 09:37:47 Build Machine: DAZAR1 ASD Feature ID: 1.0.24 FixPak Version: BETA File Version: 2.2.1 Description: Universal Audio Driver for OS/2 and eComStation (KEE)

-comment:2 Changed 10 years ago by David Azarewicz
+comment:2 by David Azarewicz, 10 years ago

 Milestone: Feedback pending